 Leading Market Position.
-We are one of the largest independent suppliers of power and data management semiconductors and standard semiconductor components in the world, with a market share of approximately 5% in 2001 in our total addressable market.
+We are one of the largest independent suppliers of power and data management semiconductors in the world, and we produce a broad range of standard semiconductor components.
+We have a market share of approximately 5% in 2001 in our total addressable market.
 Our total addressable market, consisting of discrete, standard analog and standard logic semiconductors, comprised approximately \$20.9 billion in sales in 2001.
 We believe that the combination of our broad product portfolio, high level of customer service, world class quality and technological expertise has enabled us to enter into and maintain long-term relationships with leading original equipment manufacturers, electronic manufacturing service providers and global distributors.
 We have been doing business with 95% of our largest customers for more than five years, and have entered into agreements with approximately 75% of such customers.
 These agreements normally are renewable every twelve months and contain certain terms and conditions with respect to payment, delivery, warranty and supply.
 These agreements do not require minimum purchase commitments.